Exploiting multilevel Toeplitz structures in high dimensional nonlocal diffusion: Finite element setting

-for all $b\in\R^d$ and $Q \in \R^{d \times d}$ orthonormal. \end{itemize} Assumption (A1) allows for a simple triangulation of $\Omega$, which we use to define a finite-dimensional energy space $V^{N}_c$.
+for all $b\in\R^d$ and all $0\leq i \leq d$, where $R_i(x) \defas (x_0,\ldots,-x_i,\ldots,x_{d-1})$ and $R_d \defas Id$. \end{itemize} Assumption (A1) allows for a simple triangulation of $\Omega$, which we use to define a finite-dimensional energy space $V^{N}_c$.
 Together with (A2) we can show that this discretization yields the multilevel Toeplitz structure of the stiffness matrix, where the order of the matrix is determined by the number of grid points in each respective space dimension.